pavel-voronin/motherf/README.md

 ## Examples

-Tests are covered with comments.
+The code is covered by tests with extensive comments.
 Each command has a usage example and description.

 ## Roadmap

-The language design is still under development.
+The language design is now in beta.
+Everything may change.
 I'm considering doing the following:

 - Testing
 - Refactoring